Sometimes, breastfeeding just hurts.

 Best Natural Cream

 This Earth Mama Angel Baby product is non-sticky, lanolin-free, and made with non-GMO calendula.
-Clinically tested and formulated by a nurse and a herbalist, this is a vegan and gluten free nipple cream that is safe for your infant to ingest.
-Many moms have also found that it works wonderfully as a breast pump lubricant.
+Calendula soothes skin and promotes faster wound healing.
+Clinically tested and formulated by a nurse and a herbalist, this is a vegan and gluten-free nipple cream that is safe for your infant to ingest.
+Many moms have also found that it works wonderfully as aa breast pump lubricant.

 Best Organic Cream

 Made with a unique blend of oils, this organic nipple cream will hydrate while it soothes and relieves any itchy skin associated with breastfeeding.
-It is lanolin free, petroleum free, and has no parabens.
-Although it is an organic and herbal product, the manufacturer recommends you wipe your nipples clean if your baby wants to eat right after you have applied the cream.Check Price on Amazon
+It is lanolin-free, petroleum-free, and has no parabens.
+Although it is an organic and herbal product, the manufacturer recommends you wipe your nipples clean if your baby wants to eat right after application.

 Wrapping it up